 Crisp and juicy, Corail’s flavor has a tropical tinge.
 Its conical shape is colored bright red over a yellow-orange foundation.
 Corail’s white flesh resists browning when sliced.
-Corail is an all-purpose apple, good for eating out-of-hand, in salads, sauces, baking, and freezing.
+Corail, also known as Pinova, Pinata, and Sonata, is an all-purpose apple, good for eating out-of-hand, in salads, sauces, baking, and freezing.

 Parentage: Golden Delicious x Cox's Orange Pippin x Duchess of Oldenburg

 Harvest: Late Season

 Corail is a newer, German apple that arrived in the United States in 2000.
 Corail is a cross of Golden Delicious, Cox’s Orange Pippin, and Duchess of Oldenburg.